j5ik2o/aws-gatling-tools/README.md

 # aws-gatling-tools

 aws-gatling-tools is the aws stress-test tool used by [gatling](https://gatling.io/).
+This system can perform stress-tests using processes on Fargate, output the report to S3, and notify the report url to chats.

 STATUS: WIP